-If you are an Enseignant-Chercheur you may be asked to "advise" students.
+If you are an Enseignant-Chercheur you may be asked to advise students.
 All students have an academic advisor who assists them in making decisions about their studies at AUP and selecting their courses each semester.
 Advisors also help students become acquainted with experiential learning opportunities such as extra-curricular activities and professional internships, major and minor selection, degree requirements, study abroad, and so forth.
-You will be asked to attend advisor training, become familiar with the Advising Center website and attend advising meetings with your fellow advisors each semester.
+You will be asked to attend advisor training, become familiar with the Advising Center website41 and attend advising meetings with your fellow advisors each semester.
+Advising is central to student learning at AUP.
 Being an advisor is one of the best ways of getting to know AUP inside and out, and meeting colleagues.
-It also helps vou understand what it feels like to be a student at AUP.
+It also helps you understand what it feels like to be a student at AUP.
 Having advisees also means being one of the ports of call if a student starts to miss classes or fails exams.
 You will have visibility of all warnings issued to your advisees, so you will need to decide when and how to intervene.
-Sometimes, especially the first few semesters of advising, it is very difficult to be able to answer all questions so do not hesitate to get in contact with the Advising Center when needed.
+Sometimes, especially the first few semesters of advising, it is very difficult to be able to answer all questions, so do not hesitate to get in contact with the Advising Center when needed.

-Academic Resource Center (ARC) and Teaching and Learning Center (TLC)
+Academic Resource Center (ARC) and the Writing Lab

-The Academic Resource Center (known as ARC) and the Teaching and Learning Center (TLC), offer a variety of services: faculty can request workshops on demand and help with instructional technology while students can access equipment and disability services.
-The TLC organizes informal lunch discussions and more formal seminars focused on teaching.
-Additionally, ARC offers three peer tutoring programs: the ARC Link tutors specialize in specific subjects and courses, the ARC Tech & Media tutors help peer students and faculty with several standard technologies, and the Writing Lab tutors.
-The AUP Writing Lab is the centerpiece of our academic support services for students.
+The Academic Resource Center 42 (known as ARC) offers a variety of services.
+ARC offers three peer tutoring programs43: the ARC Link tutors specialize in specific subjects and courses, the ARC Tech & Media tutors help peer students and faculty with several standard technologies, and the Writing Lab tutors.
+The AUP Writing Lab44 is the centerpiece of our academic support services for students.
 In the writing lab, experienced student writers provide feedback and support at any stage of the writing process (developing a thesis, organizing an essay, avoiding plagiarism or simply overcoming writer's block).
 Tutoring sessions are interactive and collaborative, and generally last 30 minutes.
+Faculty may also contact ARC to find out more about the types of support they provide to students and faculty for successful teaching and learning.
+The ARC and the Writing Lab will be operating both physically and virtually in the Fall 2019 semester.